beckym223/manual_work/E6_long_edited.md

 cally central to major decisions.
 Such a change affects investment decisions.
 If they are com- mitted to their missions, managers with sales or
-61 Empire-building is especially emphasized by Jeremy  C. Stein (2003), following Jensen (1986, 1993).
-62 Jensen (1986, 327).
-63 See Jensen (1993, 853).
-64 That distinction was emphasized earlier, for example,  by Neil Fligstein (1990).

 ### ---Economics-2007-0-19.txt---